 Breaking the cycle of tin-can comms also starts with an effective comms audit.
 This exercise will show you just how much you rely on the cascade of messages in your company.
 And then you’ll be able to plot out the messages that your frontline teams need to receive directly.

-Considering the needs of your audiences is a critical step in this process that is often overlooked.
+A critical step in this process is to consider your audience’s needs.
 Do your managers need better talking points for their shift meetings?
 Would your hourly workers benefit from more videos from senior leaders catered to them and their roles?
 Look at your existing messages, cadence, and channels and determine how you could be better at directly reaching and targeting each group.
 Using our internal comms audit guide and template can help you start this process.

 Managers aren’t going anywhere.
 Employees still trust managers and rely on them for information.
 Auditing your comms channels and introducing new ones that are more accessible will help.
 But you also need to invest in manager comms training.
 Companies that train their managers can improve engagement.